The Annual American Sand Sculpting Championship will make Fort Myers Beach its home for 10 days at the end of November and the first day of December.

 “With 50,000 people coming in and putting heads in beds and staying the night, we don’t have hard numbers, but it has a significant impact,” she said.
 “It’s also over the holiday week, so a lot of people turn this into their vacation.”

 Thousands of people visit the Annual American Sand Sculpting Championship on Fort Myers Beach each year.
 Whether you planned your trip around the competition or you stumbled upon it during your stay, it’s worth taking half a day to visit the beach and admire the creative sculptures.
 If you want to stay as close as possible to the action, we can help accommodate you.
 We have rooms available at RL Ambassador Suites, which is about a five-minute walk from the site of the event.
-We also have a variety of rental homes available on Fort Myers Beach.
-Let us know which option is right for you, and our Vacation Planning Advisers will get started searching for it right away.
+We have the beach accessories you need for a day at the beach too.
+We also have a variety of rental Fort Myers Beach vacation rentals.
+Let us know which option is right for you and our Vacation Planning Advisers will get started searching for it right away.
+Contact us today.